Archetypal Factorization and Gluon Poles in semi-exclusive reactions: Introduction

 Within the factorization procedure we adhere in our paper, we introduce a new kind of the transverse momentum dependent distribution functions which leads to the different new observables.
 With the help of these new functions and the gluon pole contributions it becomes to be possible to study the hadron spin structure in a different light using the experimental data extracted from the measurements of processes with a large value of transverse momentum of produced hadron.

 The paper is organized as follows.
 The kinematics is introduced and the Sudakov decompositions are presented in Sec.~\ref{Sec:Kin}.
 In Sec.~\ref{Sec:HT-DY}, we obtain the leading order hadron tensor and the hadron tensor which involves the gluon pole contribution.
 Also, we describe the main stages of our factorization procedure focusing on its important features.
 In Sec.~\ref{Sec:Comp-LO-NLO}, we formulate the principal statement on the dominant role of gluon pole contributions to the corresponding hadron tensor in comparison with the hadron tensor without the gluon pole contribution.
 Sec.~\ref{Sec:GI-HT} is devoted to the derivation of the gauge-invariant hadron tensor with gluon pole contributions and to the introduction of the new transverse momentum dependent functions.
 We also analyse the different sources of complexity for the function involving the gluon pole.
 The new single spin asymmetry is presented and discussed in Sec.~\ref{Sec:SSA} .
 Sec.~\ref{Sec:Concl} is reserved for a summary and outlook.
 Some technical issues are presented in appendices.
 Appendix~\ref{App:Frame} contains the discussion on the different choices of the frame systems.
 The alternative representation of functions with the on-shell fields in correlators is presented in Appendix~\ref{AppA}.
 The off-shell extension of the fields in the corresponding correlators is discussed in Appendix~\ref{AppB}.
+In Appendix~\ref{NF-Par}, the extension of standard Lorentz parametrization is presented and Appendix~\ref{AppC} is devoted to the method of covariant integrations.